 Fort Lauderdale Beach

 This area of Florida has been hit with high tides and surf that has eroded some areas of the beach.
-Follow this link to see images of the damage done to the beach.
 Most of this damage is further north from where I am painting today.
 For several weeks the seawater was on A1A leaving sand and water on the roadway.
 There has been much discussion on how to make the repairs to this beautiful area of Florida and I hope the work is done soon.
 Plein air painting is recording the environment around us at any given moment in time.
 Besides the surrounding beauty of the beaches here in south Florida there is also a concern for the turtle nesting.
 Apparently this stretch of beach is in a turtle nesting zone and the severe erosion will make it difficult for the nesting turtles to return to this section of beach.